drChungus/Bokkusu/README.md

 - Mains power connector and power switch
 - Wooden front box: with an added cover the box can be closed to protect modules from dust or during transportation
 - Latches for the front cover
-- Handle: so the bow can be moved around conveniently
+- Handle: so the box can be moved around conveniently
 - Box corners: to protect the box and surfaces the case is placed on